la2050/archive/_projects/2014/project-scholars-empowering-college-and-college-bound-students-of-all-ages-to-succeed.md

     - Westside
     - Long Beach
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Learn” metrics?:
+    - >-
+      Percentage of community college students completing a certificate, degree, or transfer-related program in six years
+    - College matriculation rates
   impact_metrics: By ensuring students graduate.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- In order to increase college graduation rates of low-income students living in